Encourage. Equip. Empower.

 WOMEN’S LEADERSHIP TRAINING INITIATIVE (WLTI)

-This initiative brings together women leaders from churches and the wider community and equips them through a holistic curriculum that includes:
+This initiative brings together key women leaders who have been identified by the church and local leaders across regions and equips them through a holistic curriculum that includes:

 • Biblical Theology & Practical Discipleship – grounding women in God’s story so they can live it out, and mobilizing faith communities to break down barriers and build flourishing, reconciled communities.

-• Servant Leadership and Mentoring – developing competent, courageous, confident leaders who invest in others and multiply impact through intentional mentoring.
+• Servant Leadership and Mentoring – developing competent, courageous, confident leaders who invest in others and multiply impact through intentional training and mentoring.

-• Counseling Practices, Trauma Awareness & Healing – providing biblically grounded care to process pain, restore wholeness, and walk with others through trauma.
+• Counseling Practices, Trauma Awareness & Healing – providing understanding and creating a grounded, safe space to process pain, restore wholeness, and walk with others through trauma.

 • Conflict Resolution, Peacebuilding & Reconciliation – equipping women to resolve conflict, restore relationships, and build peaceful communities.